Our Upcoming Events

 Batteries, Fluorescent Tubes, Bulbs & More

-Be sure to check the drop-off schedule for the Household Hazardous Waste facility nearest you by visiting www.Household-Hazwaste.org or by calling toll-free (800) 606-6606.
+Be sure to check the drop-off schedule for the Household Hazardous Waste facility nearest you by visiting StopWaste.Org or by calling toll-free (800) 606-6606.

 - Common single-use batteries – AA, AAA, C cells, D cells and button batteries (e.g., hearing aid batteries).
 These may contain toxic heavy metals like cadmium.

-- Re-chargeable batteries – Examples include batteries used to power personal electronic devices such as cameras, cell phones, electric tooth brushes and laptop computers, as well as cordless power tool battery packs and re-chargeable AA, AAA and C cells.
+- Re-chargeable batteries – Examples include batteries used to power personal electronic devices such as cameras, cell phones, electric tooth brushes laptop computers, and cordless power tools, as well as spent re-chargeable AA, AAA and C batteries.

 - Fluorescent tubes and bulbs and other mercury-containing lamps – Fluorescent light tubes and bulbs, high intensity discharge (HID), metal halide, sodium and neon bulbs contain mercury vapor that may be released to the environment when they are broken.
 Mercury is a toxic metal that can cause nerve damage and birth defects.